Neraud/home-server/README.md

 These settings are configured in `Vagrantconfig.yaml`, feel free to change them or add mode nodes.

+### NAS

+To simulate a NAS, NFS Server is installed on Master and exports the content of `/opt/mock_nas` to other hosts as NFS shares.

 ## Test hosts

 To test the deployed services, you will have to add the following domains to your hosts file :